 Trim really does act as your financial personal assistant.

 After you sign up, which is free, you will be prompted to connect your Facebook Messenger account or phone number so Trim can send you text messages.
 Once that’s done, Trim begins looking through your connected financial accounts, analyzing your spending.

 Every day, Trim sends messages with insights into your spending, and tips for improving the way you use financial resources.

 For example, Trim noticed I was eating out quite a bit and brought that to my attention, pointing out that I could save more money by preparing my own meals.

-Additionally, Trim makes a point of asking you about your goals and how you’re feeling about your money.
-In a lot of ways, it’s like messaging with a financial coach to help you figure out the best way to approach your finances, as well as draw your attention to habits that might be holding you back.
+Additionally, Trim asks you about your goals and how you’re feeling about your money.
+In a lot of ways, it’s like exchanging messages with a financial coach to help you figure out the best way to approach your finances, as well as to draw your attention to habits that might be holding you back.

 This makes sense, as Trim calls itself a “financial health company.”
-The idea is to tackle various aspects of your finances and help you become more aware of what you’re doing with your money — and how you can better use it in the future to help you maximize its impact in your life.
+The idea is to tackle various aspects of your finances and help you become more aware of what you’re doing with your money — and how you can better use it in the future to help you maximize its impact.

 Just note that there isn’t a mobile app.
 You can log into your Trim account online, but there’s nothing to download.
 Instead, Trim interacts with you via messages.

 For the most part, Trim won’t work properly unless you connect it to your bank account.
 The whole idea behind Trim is that it analyzes your accounts and makes recommendations.